Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • old age

-To understand the cause for Kidney Yang deficiency we need to quickly review how the concept of Yin and Yang is implemented in Chinese medicine.
+To understand the cause for Kidney Yang deficiency we need to quickly review the concept of Yin and Yang in traditional Chinese medicine.

-In Chinese medicine the Kidney is the root organ of the body.
-Thus it is the foundation of all Yin and all Yang qualities in the body.
+In traditional Chinese medicine the Kidney is the root organ of the body.
+Thus it is the foundation of all Yin and all Yang qualities.
 This means that the state of “Kidney Yin” determines the state of Yin in the other organs and the state of “Kidney Yang” determines the state of Yang in the other organs, and in the body as a whole.

 Kidney Yang

-There are many causes that lead to the reduction of Kidney Yang.
+There are many causes that lead to Kidney Yang deficiency.
 Chronic illness may consume the warming faculty of the body, as this is the energy the body uses to fight the pathogen.
 “Internal dampness” cools the warming faculty.
 Excessive sexual activity also leads to the exhaustion of Kidney Yang.
 The most common reason for Kidney Yang depletion is old age (1)

 Symptoms